nicole-mcg/File-Server/README.md

+**This project is undergoing large structural changes for the next few days so please bear with me** - c-mcg

 ## A simple cross-platform file server that syncs files between two directories, or two computers.

 Check out the [Contribution Guidelines](https://github.com/c-mcg/File-Server/blob/master/CONTRIBUTING.md) for project structure and code formatting